 Sheet Pan Curry Chicken and Vegetables

-I am a huge fan of sheet pan recipes because the vegetables and protein cook together on one pan, making cleanup an absolute breeze.
+I am a huge fan of sheet pan recipes because the vegetables and protein cook together on one pan, making cleanup an absolute breeze, and this sheet pan chicken curry is a particular fave.

 For this easy chicken and potato recipe, you’ll need: